-It should be noted that the information on this form reflects the appearance of a building when they form was created, not the original historic appearance of the building.
-A highlighted example of a typical completed form follows on the next four pages.
+The Heritage Preservation Board will rely on the FMSF form and any other historical documentation provided by an applicant when considering proposals for alteration or renovation of a structure in the historic district.
+It should be noted that the information on the FMSF form reflects the appearance of a building when the form was created, not the original historic appearance of the building.
+An example of a typical completed form is shown on the following two pages.